gabrielmoris/design-patterns/readme.md

 The Bridge design pattern aims to decouple an abstraction from its implementation, allowing the two to vary independently.
 It is a powerful tool in software development, especially useful in scenarios where system components can have multiple variations.
 By separating the interface (abstraction) from its implementation, it provides a more flexible and maintainable codebase.
 This pattern is particularly beneficial in JavaScript applications, where dynamic typing and object composition are common

+**Motivation:** Avoid Exponential Class explosion, where variations of abstraction and implementation make an exponential growth in the number of classes.

 The Bridge pattern is composed of several key components:

 - **Abstraction**: This is the interface that the client interacts with.
 It contains a reference to the Implementor but does not implement the details itself.